replayio/devtools/README.md

 ### Contributing to the project

 Anyone is welcome to contribute to the project!
-If you're just getting started we recommend you start by reading the [contributing guide](https://github.com/replayio/devtools/blob/main/docs/contributing.md) and then check out any of the ["good first issues"](https://github.com/RecordReplay/devtools/issues?q=is%3Aissue+is%3Aopen+label%3A%22Good+first+issue%22).
+If you're just getting started we recommend you start by reading the [contributing guide](https://github.com/replayio/devtools/blob/main/docs/contributing.md) and then check out the ["good first issues"](https://github.com/RecordReplay/devtools/issues?q=is%3Aissue+is%3Aopen+label%3A%22Good+first+issue%22).
 If you have questions you can ask in the in the [#development](https://discord.com/channels/779097926135054346/795692423513767956) channel.
 (Please do not "@" or direct message people with questions though!)

 ### Running tests: